demonwife/Rokenbok-Archive/site/content/set/piston-plant-1999.md

 title: Piston Plant
 year: 1999
 description: >-
   Dump balls into the plant's overhead silo.
 Then, every time you drive under the pump wheel, powerful pistons go to work pumping and pushing balls through the plant and into the sorting quarry.
-The pump wheel generates all the power needed, so no batteries are required!
-Includes 53 pieces.
-Requires Start Set.
 archiveLinks:
   - name: 12/16/2003
     link: https://web.archive.org/web/20031216153428/http://www.rokenbok.com/catalog/pd_aa_piston.html